ruchitapatil07/Rearc_data/README.md

 - Source: [https://download.bls.gov/pub/time.series/pr/pr.data.0.Current](https://download.bls.gov/pub/time.series/pr/pr.data.0.Current)
 - User-Agent headers are set to comply with BLS access requirements and avoid `403 Forbidden` errors.
-- The pipeline checks for new or deleted files from the source and prevents duplicate uploads.
+- The pipeline checks for new or deleted files from the source and prevents duplicate uploads
-- File uploads are managed dynamically without hardcoded names.

 ---